16-year-old girl killed in Bremerton, another 16-year-old girl arrested as suspect

-A 16-year-old girl was stabbed and killed late Saturday night in Bremerton and another 16-year-old girl was arrested as a suspect, Bremerton Police said.
+A 16-year-old girl was stabbed and killed late Saturday in Bremerton and another 16-year-old girl was arrested as a suspect, Bremerton Police said.

 At around 11:30 p.m.
 Saturday, police received a call from friends of the victim, saying they were driving her to the hospital with “multiple stab wounds,” police said.